AlphxByte/Graphly/README.md

 2. **FloatNxM** a matrix of floats.
 3. **Vector** is a SIMD-optimized version of **FloatN** used to store float values up to 4 floats inside a **Vector** object.
+> [!TIP]
+> Use **Vector** object for optimized calculations with groups of 2, 3 or 4 float values
+> and use FloatN for general purpose calculations with higher number of floats.
 4. **Matrix4x4** is a SIMD-optimized matrix with 4x4 dimensions.
 Every line of the matrix is of type **Vector**.
+> [!TIP]
+> Use **Matrix4x4** object for optimized calculations with matrices of 4x4 dimension
+> and use FloatNxM for general purpose calculations with matrices.

 ### UI System
 **GraphlyUI** project is a DLL that is used by the **App** component to initialize the UI System of the **GraphlyWindow**.
 Below is a description of the entire UI System.
+> [!NOTE]
-> Note: This system is subject to change and the diagram below will change in a future update as this system will provide a way to render ui controls on a window.<br>
+> This system is subject to change and the diagram below will change in a future update as this system will provide a way to render ui controls on a window.<br>

 ```txt